Elico-Corp/odoo-addons/auth_cas/README.rst

 #############

 * After installing this module, you need to configure the CAS parameters in the default settings.
-* The CAS authentication only works if you are in a single database mode.
+* The AS authentication only works if you are in a single database mode.
 * You can launch the Odoo Server with the option --db-filter=YOUR_DATABASE to do so.

 .. image:: images/auth_cas_login.gif